ipspace/netlab/docs/module/isis.md

 The number of neighbors on an interface is used to set IS-IS network type unless it's specified with **isis.network_type** link or interface attribute.
 Interfaces with exactly one non-host neighbor (point-to-point links) have **isis.network_type** set to **point-to-point**.

-Stub links (links with exactly one non-host device attached to them), or links with **role: stub** or **role: passive**, are configured as passive interfaces.

-## Using Link Roles

-Link roles are used together with link types to decide whether to include an interface in an IS-IS process, and whether to make an interface passive:
+When the **isis.passive** interface parameter is not set on a link or an interface, _netlab_ uses the link roles together with  the link types to decide whether to include an interface in an IS-IS process and whether to make an interface passive:

 * External links (links with **role: external**) are not included in the IS-IS process.
-* Links with **role** set to **stub** or **passive** are configured as *passive* IS-IS interfaces.
+* Links with **role** set to **passive** are configured as *passive* IS-IS interfaces.
+* Interfaces connected to links with a single router or routing daemon attached are *passive* IS-IS interfaces.

 **Notes:**

-* Link role could be set by the BGP module -- links with devices from different AS numbers attached to them get a role specified in **defaults.bgp.ebgp_role** parameter.
-The system default value of that parameter is **external**, making inter-AS links excluded from the IS-IS process.
+* The BGP module could set link role -- links with devices from different AS numbers attached to them get a role specified in **defaults.bgp.ebgp_role** parameter.
+The system default value of that parameter is **external**, excluding inter-AS links from the IS-IS process.
 * Management interfaces are never added to the IS-IS process.
-They are not in the set of device links and thus not considered in the IS-IS configuration template.
+They are not in the set of device links and, thus, not considered in the IS-IS configuration template.

 ## Example